Myrmex/macronizer-api/README.md

 }
 ```

-Using the escape properties allows you to convert HTML output into something else, e.g. a compact plain text with some conventional characters reserved to annotate ambiguous or unknown words.
-For instance, setting these properties will append `¿` to ambiguous words, and `¡` to unknown words, stripping any HTML markup out:
+Using the "escape" properties allows you to convert HTML output into something else, e.g. a compact plain text with some conventional characters reserved to annotate ambiguous or unknown words.
+For instance, setting these properties will append `¿` to ambiguous word vowels, and `¡` to unknown word vowels, stripping any HTML markup out:

 ```json
 {